Many dog owners ask, 'Do dogs sweat ?' They wonder, especially after vigorous play sessions. Their canine companions are often panting then.

 Humans sweat very differently compared to dogs.
 There are people who suffer from a condition called hyperhidrosis.
 This makes the person sweat excessively, even if they are at a cool temperature.
 However, there is no data stating, or even indicating that dogs might have a similar condition.

-How to Keep Your Dog Cool?
+How to Keep Your Dog Cool to prevent overheating?

-Now that we know how dogs cool down let's look at some ways to keep them cool during hot weather:
+Now that we know how dogs cool down, let's look at some ways to keep them cool during hot weather:

 1. Provide plenty of water: Dogs need access to clean and fresh water at all times.
 Make sure to refill their water bowl regularly, and consider placing additional water bowls in different areas of your home.